Fruitcake: Bulgaria

 In Bulgaria, the common fruitcake is known as keks (кекс [kɛks]), is home-made and is consumed throughout the year.
 Recipes for keks vary, but commonly it contains flour, butter and/or cooking oil, milk, yeast, yoghurt, eggs, cocoa, walnuts, and raisins.
 It is usually baked in Bundt-style pans.

 There is also another specific type of fruitcake prepared for Easter, which is known as kozunak (козунак [kozuˈnak]).

 Canada

 The fruitcake is commonly eaten during the Christmas season in Canada.
 Rarely is it seen during other times of the year.
 The Canadian fruitcake is similar in style to the UK version.
 However, there is rarely icing on the cake, and alcohol is not commonly put into Christmas cakes that are sold.
 The cakes are shaped like a small loaf of bread, and often covered in marzipan.

 Dark, moist and rich Christmas fruitcakes are the most frequently consumed, with white Christmas fruitcake less common.
 These cakes tend to be made in mid-November to early December when the weather starts to cool down.
-They are a staple during Christmas dinner and also can be a gift generally exchanged between business associates and close friends/family.
+They also can be a gift generally exchanged between business associates and close friends/family.

+It is called gâteau aux fruits in Quebec and New-Brunswick.